-Mowing 2021
+Mowing

 The following proposal was put to Braunston Parish Council and was accepted.

-The proposal is supported by:
+The proposal was supported by:

 Braunston Canal Society, Braunston Scout Group, Braunston Walkers, Braunston Village Gardens Association, Rev Nat White, All Saints’ Church, Jetty Fields Committee, Braunston CE School, Braunston Women’s Institute